-The Shoulders are the only large muscle group that supports a ball and socket joint, which gives the shoulders 360-degree functionality.
-It helps the chest during the bench press, the back during the deadlift and balances the weight for the legs during the squats.
+Shoulder muscles help the chest during the bench press and the back during the deadlift and balance the weight for the legs during the squats.
 Also, it performs heavy lifting during the overhead press.
 Thus, the shoulders are involved in the four major compound lifts.
 No other large muscle group can boast such a claim.

 Here is our list of shoulder exercises to create a bodybuilding workout:

 The Greek mythical god Atlas, the strongest of the Titans, carried the world’s weight on his shoulders.
 So it would help if you had muscular shoulders, well-developed lats, and a trim waistline for a V-taper look.
 Unfortunately, many bodybuilding shoulder workouts are monotonous and target the medial deltoids.
 If you want powerful shoulders, you’ll need to work on all three heads of the deltoid muscles.